tobifue/MicroserviceShopApplication/README.md

 - For teams `040X` the supervisor is Amirali Amiri  (git handle @amiralia57).
 - For teams `050X` the supervisor is Evangelos Ntentos (git handle @ntentose84).

 Use these git handles to specifically address a person in a Git issue.
+As a last resort, you can contact the course [email](mailto:ase@swa.univie.ac.at).

 # Which functions should not be used?